Market update: Facts about Iraq at a glance

 General information Iraq

-Iraq is a founding member of the UN as well as of the Arab League, the OIC Organization of Islamic Cooperation, Non-Aligned Movement and the IMF.
-It is a federal parliamentary republic consisting of 19 governorates (provinces) and one autonomous region (Iraqi Kurdistan).
+Iraq is a federal parliamentary republic consisting of 19 governorates (provinces) and one autonomous region (Iraqi Kurdistan).
 The country's official religion is Islam.
 Culturally, Iraq has a very rich heritage and celebrates the achievements of its past in pre-Islamic times and is known for its poets.
 Its painters and sculptors are among the best in the Arab world, some of them being world-class as well as producing fine handicrafts, including rugs and carpets.

 Iraq in the 20th and 21st century